 The amendments clarify that an entity treats as part of general borrowings any borrowing originally made to develop a qualifying asset when substantially all of the activities necessary to prepare that asset for its intended use or sale are complete.
-An entity applies those amendments to borrowing costs incurred on or after the beginning of the annual reporting year in which the entity first applies those amendments.
-An entity applies those amendments for annual reporting years beginning on or after 1 January 2019, with early application permitted.
+An entity applies those amendments to borrowing costs incurred on or after the beginning of the annual reporting period in which the entity first applies those amendments.
+An entity applies those amendments for annual reporting periods beginning on or after 1 January 2019, with early application permitted.
 Since the Bank's current practice is in line with these amendments, the Bank does not expect any effect on its financial statements.

-2.3.2 Foreign currency translation and transaction
+2.3.3 Foreign Currency Translation and Transaction

-(a) Functional and presentation currency
+(a) Functional and Presentation Currency

 Items included in the financial statements of the Bank are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").

-The financial statements are presented in Naira, which is the Bank's presentation currency.
+The financial statements are presented in "Naira", which is the Bank's presentation currency.

-(b) Transactions and balances
+(b) Transactions and Balances